SAP/ui5-migration/README.md

 ![UI5 logo](./docs/images/UI5_logo_wide.png)

 # ui5-migration
-Tooling to support the migration of UI5 projects by adapting your code for new UI5 framework versions.
+> Tooling to support the migration of UI5 projects by adapting your code for new UI5 framework versions.

+_**Note:** This project is currently in beta and in the process to become available via npm.
+While there are ongoing improvements and round-offs being applied to this project, we see the upcoming release as a great opportunity to collect feedback from the community to further advance the UI5 migration tooling.
+Appreciated._

 The UI5 migration tool performs source code replacements and optimizations to improve a UI5 project's codebase.
 The source code modification aims to reduce deprecated API and to leverage best practices.